For Technical Help Submitting Your Manuscript:

-The manuscript submission system known as Manuscript Central encapsulates the end-to-end workflow between the editor-in-chief, the co-editors, the associate editors, and reviewers.
+Manuscripts are submitted to the TTS Author Portal and are then transferred to the ScholarOne Manuscripts peer review system.
+ScholarOne Manuscripts encapsulates the end-to-end workflow between the editor-in-chief, the co-editors, the associate editors, and reviewers.
 All actions of individuals in this workflow are auditable.
 For example, the system archives all correspondence between reviewers and associate editors as well as advice from co-editors/editor-in-chief regarding acceptance, revision, or rejection of a manuscript.

 The editorial board provides expert advice on content.
 The breadth of technology and society spans across the five pillars of IEEE SSIT, consisting of sustainable development; ethics/human values; universal access; societal impacts; and protecting the planet.
 The editor-in-chief deliberately identified subject matter experts who are also able to attract new authors and encourage submissions via their immediate networks.

 The publication board serves as an at-large editorial advisory board.
 Each member of this board is an expert in matters pertaining to technology and society and has had heavy engagement with editorial boards in the past.
 The publication board will be establishing guidelines for the submission of manuscripts and identifying the types of papers (i.e., short, brief, regular, invited) authors can submit.
 The publication board will also become active in inviting targeted authors to submit seminal work to the Transactions.